In this blog post, we’ll be talking about ‘Gutenberg’ the new WordPress editor and the exciting features it brings to the table…

 Gutenberg will significantly reduce the number of plugins you need.
 For example, you may not need a shortcode plugin or an image gallery plugin anymore.
 You can easily create a gallery by adding images to a separate image block and give it the layout you want.
 You can also add a shortcode block in the new editor and enter codes into it intuitively.

 Gutenberg’s functionality can also be extended by adding in Gutenberg specific plugins that are available in the repository.
 For example, there are plugins that contain an additional variety of blocks.

 1. One major thing that the classic editor lacks is the button feature.
 Gutenberg allows you to add a button block where you can edit its text and link.
-You can also select the color of your text and background, and what’s interesting is that if your color combination is difficult to read, you’ll get a notification warning you!
+You can also select the colour of your text and background, and what’s interesting is that if your colour combination is difficult to read, you’ll get a notification warning you!